10 Internet Legends Everybody Should Know

 The Web is open and uncensored: In the early days authorities tried (and some still try) to scare users by telling them that it’s far too open and uncensored.

-You can download bomb building manuals everywhere etc. Well, try searching for such material.
+You can download bomb building manuals everywhere etc. they would tell you!
+Well, try searching for such material.

 Not only you’ll have difficulties to find it on Google, even manuals on how to block trains (to stop nuclear waste transports) have been taken off the Web.